 The challenge with this specific festival was coming up with an identity system that communicated the extent of this festival.
 The Texas Sandfest is not just a sand sculpting tournament — it is a beach festival with live music, hundreds of food and drink vendors and games and activities for all ages.
 My main goal was to communicate this through the visual identity to attract a larger audience.

-My final solution was based on the concept of using a set of icons that represent the many different aspects of the festival.
+My final solution was based on a set of icons that represent the many different aspects of the festival.
 To keep true to the sculpting nature of this festival, I sculpted each of the icons out of plasticine.
 These icons gave me a strong foundation for very dynamic branding.